-- ArcelorMittal is committed to building solutions for the sustainable development of society - Our 10 Sustainable Development (SD) outcomes provide a compass to describe the business we know we must become - Board's Audit, Remuneration, Corporate Governance & Sustainability Committee oversees progress on SD - Carbon on several focus points
+- ArcelorMittal is committed to building solutions for the sustainable development of society - Our 10 Sustainable Development (SD) outcomes provide a compass to describe the business we know we must become - The Board's Appointments, Remuneration, Corporate Governance & Sustainability Committee oversees progress on SD each quarter, chaired by lead independent director - Materiality is assessed on ongoing basis through bottom up and top down processes.
+Key issues flagged to ARCGS.